-Phase II human trial of Oxford vaccine begins in Pune
+Phase II human trial of Oxford vaccine begins in India

 Pune, Aug 26: The Phase II clinical trial of the Oxford COVID-19 vaccine, being manufactured by the city-based Serum Institute of India (SII), began at a medical college and hospital here on Wednesday.